 Optionally, the TCP/IP settings may be protected from unauthorized access by a password.
 To enter a password, click on the 'Change password' checkbox, and enter the password under 'New password'.
 When protected, any changes in the configuration requires that the user supplies a valid password.

 When done, click 'Set'.
-The new IP configuration will now be stored in the configuration file ('ethcfg.cfg').
+The new IP configuration will now be stored.